 Such marketplaces can take many forms.
 They can be a raw materials trading platform, like MaterialTrader.com, where suppliers of residuals and recycled raw materials meet to trade amongst themselves on the website.
 Or, they can be a second-hand clothing store, like United Wardrobe, where used (or what the industry likes to call pre-loved) clothing is offered at a discounted price.
 They can also be a part of a broader online marketplace, such as eBay, which allows vendors to offer both used and new products.

 The ways in which online second-hand marketplaces do good are manifold – however, they all boil down into three main benefits, which are that buying a used product provides monetary benefits for both buyer and seller, retains the value of things within the economy, and is better for the environment.
 The way in which these markets contribute to a circular economy, however, is in their facilitation of the circular economy value of ‘zero waste, one hundred percent value retention.’
-Just how exactly it does this will be explained in the next parts.
+This blog sus here to explain how exactly it does this.

 Benefit #1 – Monetary benefits for buyer and seller